 Paddle in the Wild

-Experience the best of both worlds, the beautiful fjords of Jökulfirðir (e.
-Glacier Fjords) in Hornstrandir Nature Reserve and Ísafjarðardjúp Bay.
-Both these areas are considered to offer the best sea kayaking in Iceland.
-Many bird species spend the summer in the area and there is a great chance to spot whales and porpoises.
-This trip is intended for people with some kayaking experience and need to be in general good physical condition to be able to enjoy the trip in full.
-Three nights will be spent in huts in the nature reserve and two nights camping in the wilderness.
+Experience the best of both worlds, the beautiful fjords of Jökulfirðir glacial fjords in Hornstrandir Nature Reserve and Ísafjarðardjúp bay.
+Both of these areas are considered to offer the best sea kayaking in Iceland.
+Numerous bird species spend the summer in the area and there is a great chance to spot whales, porpoises, dolphins and seals.

 Here is a great article that appeared in KANU Magazine from a trip we did in 2013.